In this assignment you will use tools to automatically create high-coverage test suites for different programs.

 There are two subject programs for this assignment.
 The programs vary in language, desired test type, and associated tooling.

-The first subject program is libpng's pngtest program, unchanged from Homework 1.
+The first subject program is libpng's pngtest program, seen earlier in Homework 1.
 This reuse has two advantages.
 First, since you are already familiar with the program, it should not take long to get started.
 Second, you will be able to compare the test cases produced by the black-box tool to the white-box test cases you made manually.
+(You'll have to recompile it with special flags, but it's the same source code.)

 The associated test input generation tool is American Fuzzy Lop, version 2.52b.
 A mirror copy of the AFL tarball is here, but you should visit the project webpage for documentation.
 As the (punny? bunny?) name suggests, it is a fuzz testing tool.